AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 ## Importing First-party and Third-party Data Segments

+You have many options to import first-party and third-party data segments into DSP, using the DSP user interface and/or through custom import services.

 * DSP can pull in your Adobe Audience Manager and other [!DNL Adobe] audiences for targeting.
 For prerequisites and instructions, see "[Import Adobe Audience Manager Segments for Ad Targeting](/help/integrations/audience-manager/import-audiences.md).

 * DSP can translate first-party data segments from supported customer data platforms to segments with universal IDs using the [Sources feature](/help/dsp/audiences/sources/source-about.md).
 You can also [manually send your authenticated [!DNL LiveRamp] [!DNL RampID] segments directly to DSP](/help/dsp/audiences/sources/source-import-liveramp-segments.md).